 systems such as e-mail, or enter College property and loses all privileges to participate

 in any College functions, events, or activities without prior written approval from

 Any suspension may be deferred for a designated period of time, not to exceed one (1) semester.
 Deferred suspension will be utilized in unique circumstances where deferring the suspension would be in the best interest of the student as determined by the CCA.
 A student on deferred suspension who is found responsible for an additional violation of the Student Code of Conduct may be issued additional sanctions, up to and including Expulsion.

-The individual whose behavior may have violated the Code of Conduct including any individual who:
+- Student: The individual whose behavior may have violated the Code of Conduct including any

 - has been issued a student identification number; or